samah222/BookStore-microservices/README.md

 ### User Service
 User Service is responsible for managing user accounts and authentication.
 Implement APIs for user registration, change password, password reset, and profile management.

+### Technologies Used
+Bookstore microservice project uses many frameworks of Spring Boot as as:
+ - Spring web: to build REST APIs
+ - Spring Cloud (Config, Eureka server,OpenFeign): spring cloud provides many sub-projects to manage the microservice, such as providing central config server, service discovery and load-blancer, and REST client to enable the services communicate with each others
+ - Spring JPA: to manage DB operations
+ - Actuator: to monitor the service and get metrics
+ - JavaMailSender: to send emails e.g. user registration token, password change tokens
+ - Spring Validation: to validate objects including Hibernate validator.
+ - Spring AOP: to encapsulate and modularize cross-cutting concerns (e.g. logging) In addition of:
+- MYSQL database: used as the relational DB for all services
+- Docker and Docker-compose: the project provides one docker-compose file so, the whole application can easily build and run